LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Detailed Design of

 \subsection{Prompt Design for \system{}}

-In this section, we describe Algorithm \ref{alg:prompt_construction} for generating the prompts.
-We also introduce the constraints the LLM must follow when transforming a given function $f_t^i$.

-It operates based on a given transformation strategy $s$, the $t$-th function $f_t^i$, and the \texttt{headers} and \texttt{globals} of file $i$, as defined in Algorithm~\ref{alg:function_transformation}.
-The subroutine begins with a call to \texttt{system\_prompt}, which generates $p_{\text{sys}}$.
-This defines the LLM's role as a specialized coding assistant with expertise in systems programming and languages such as C, C++, and C\# and ensures that the code transformations are approached with the appropriate context and capabilities.
-Subsequently, \texttt{intro\_prompt} generates $p_{\text{intro}}$ by taking the target function $f_t^i$'s name and specifies that the provided function, along with necessary headers and global variables, must be transformed into a variant function using the following predefined strategies.
-Next, the transformation strategy prompt $p_{\text{strat}}$ is generated using \texttt{strategy\_prompt}, using $s$.
-These steps establish the transformation context and guide the LLM in performing desired modifications.
+In this section, we describe Algorithm \ref{alg:prompt_construction} for generating the prompts and introduce the constraints the LLM must follow when transforming a given function $f_t^i$.
+It operates based on a given strategy $s$, the $t$-th function $f_t^i$, and the \texttt{headers} and \texttt{globals} of file $i$, as defined in Algorithm~\ref{alg:function_transformation}.
+It first calls \texttt{system\_prompt}, which generates $p_{\text{sys}}$.
+This defines the LLM's role as a specialized coding assistant with expertise in systems programming and languages such as C, C++, and C\#.
+Next, \texttt{intro\_prompt} generates $p_{\text{intro}}$ by taking $f_t^i$'s name and specifying that the provided function must be transformed into a variant function using the next given strategy.
+Next, the strategy prompt $p_{\text{strat}}$ is generated using \texttt{strategy\_prompt}, using $s$.
+These steps establish the context to guide the model in performing desired modifications.

-The preservation prompt $p_{\text{pres}}$ tries to ensure that the original and transformed functions are semantically equivalent.
-It explicitly instructs the model not to modify the globally defined or custom elements (variables, objects, constants) to maintain functional consistency and thus avoid syntactical or semantic errors that may occur in the entire codebase.
-Additionally, $p_{\text{addit}}$ imposes strict guidelines to maintain a consistent, syntax-compliant code format and preserve the function signature, directing the model to generate only the modified function and necessary headers within a single, language-specific code block for easy parsing and post-processing.
-This ensures the output is complete, leaving no code blocks unfinished and avoiding regeneration of the original function.